RSC-RP/rnaseq_count_nf/README.md

 # Experienced user quick start guide:
 Please read full document if this is your first time running this pipeline.
-If you have already forked the repository and created your mamba environmnet, follow the instructions below in a tmux session to immedately get started.
+If you have already forked the repository and created your conda environment, follow the instructions below in a tmux session to immedately get started.

 Executing script: